MalwareMakers/Python-Botnet/Other-md-files/Installer-Setup.md

 1. Make a Github Account.
 2. Make a new repository.
-3. Upload the Harbringer.exe to that repository.
+3. Upload the finished.exe to that repository.

 ## Preperation: